KyleRhoads45/Renderer/README.md

 For diffuse reflections where light hits a surface and scatters evenly in all directions, the Lambertion diffuse is a simple and common model.
 $$Diffuse = color * cos\theta_l$$
 $$\text{where } cos\theta_l=\omega_l \cdot N$$
 The lambertion diffuse takes the base color of a fragment and multiplies it by a scalar based on how much the fragment's normal aligns with the  light direction.
 A closely aligned normal will make the fragment brighter as it is in direct light and continue to get darker as the angle of incidence increases until normals at $90^\circ$ or greater become black.

+This produces nice results but due to the nature of the dot product the edges appear a bit too dark for my liking.
+I decided to use the Disney diffuse which builds ontop of the labertion diffuse

 ### About